actions-marketplace-validations/jthambly_quarkus-pom-action/README.md

 ### `project_group`

-The Quarkus GroupId contained in the POM file.
+The Quarkus groupId contained in the POM file.

 ### `project_name`